SnoozToolbox/SnoozDoc/dev_guide/run_snooz.rst

 Tools released with Snooz
 -------------------------------------------
-Different versions of the CEAMS package are available in the "scinodes_poc" repository.
+Different versions of the CEAMS packages are available in the "snooz-toolbox" repository.
 Those packages can be activated via the Snooz menu.

 * Launch Snooz (F5)